Find your best self before the wedding ceremony and read marriage, relationship, and wellness tips from Denver wedding officiant, Michael Moody.

 Currency

 1 USD = 19.16 Pesos: Think about $5 USD for every $100 Pesos.
 Overall, dining is cheaper in Mexico City.
-Most experiences are 20-30% less than Chicago after a 15% tip (sometimes as high as 40% less expensive for a meal).
-A few of the historic sites were free or only as high as $10 USD.
+Most experiences are 20-30% less than in Chicago, after a 15% tip (sometimes as much as 40% less for a meal).
+A few of the historic sites were free or cost only $10 USD.

 Traveling Throughout the City

 Although we could’ve taken public transportation (bus or train) throughout the city, we always chose Uber…which was a reliable, safe, and cheap option.
-With this being said, be prepared for a 15-43 minute ride to a neighboring area.
-I’ve never witnessed more traffic in a city (sorry Manhatten).
-With this being said, though, we enjoyed the ample time to look at the public murals, sculptures, and parks along the way.
-The fare is still cheap (USD 5-10) for this length of time, and you avoid taking the chance on the cabs (avoid the pink cabs).
-I highly encourage to plan your trip with a neighborhood for the day in mind (to minimize back and forth travel time).
-Walking is also an option, but you must know the adjoining neighborhoods and stick to the busy streets to be safe.
+With that said, be prepared for a 15-43-minute ride to a neighboring area.
+I’ve never witnessed more traffic in a city (sorry, Manhattan).
+With that said, we enjoyed the ample time to look at the public murals, sculptures, and parks along the way.
+The fare is still cheap (USD 5-10) for this length of time, and you avoid the risk of cabs (especially pink cabs).
+I highly encourage planning your trip with a neighborhood for the day in mind (to minimize back-and-forth travel time).
+Walking is also an option, but you must know the surrounding communities and stick to busy streets to stay safe.

 Where We Stayed